Implementing Quote-to-Cash for Broadband Internet Providers with Salesforce and Nextian

 Most providers use a combination of these two methods.

 To address the challenges outline above, the number of systems/silos has to be reduced.
 Most importantly opportunity, product catalog, quoting and service management must be consolidated as it is not possible to quote service changes (a.k.a.
 MACDs) without access to customer service inventory.
-It is also difficult to add other types of multi-dimensional quoting or approval factors such as payment history, current revenue, currently purchased service types, etc.
+Also, it is difficult to add other types of multi-dimensional quoting or approval factors such as payment history, current revenue, currently purchased service types, etc.

-A different approach — Lead-To-Cash
+A Different Approach — Lead-To-Cash

 Lead-to-cash is, in essence, a quote-to-cash model where CRM plays the central role (hence the ‘lead’ in the name) and other systems are built around it